Shivantha56/AAD-assignment-02/README.md

 - http://localhost:8080/Gradle___lk_ijse_gdse___Assignment_02__Dilshan_Shivantha__1_0_SNAPSHOT_war/api/v1/project/P00-001 (HTTP method - patch , endpoint for update project details)
 - http://localhost:8080/Gradle___lk_ijse_gdse___Assignment_02__Dilshan_Shivantha__1_0_SNAPSHOT_war/api/v1/project/P00-001 (HTTP method - delete, endpoint for delete project details)

+3.**Request Format.**

+All requests are made using the HTTP 'GET','POST','PUT','DLETE' methods.
+Depending on the endpoint.
+The required request parameters and are documented for each endpoint in the API documentation

+3.**Response Format.**

+Responses from the API are in JSON format by default.
+Each response will contain relevant data and metadata, making it easy to parse and utilize the information in your application.